vielhuber/excelhelper/README.md

 excelhelper is a helper for excel.

-with its help you can write and read to xlsx/xls/csv in php in a very simple way.
+with its help you can write and read to xlsx/xls/csv in php in a very simple, webdev-friendly way.

 ## installation